 - Decryption Logic

-- Data Encryption Standard is a block cipher, which means that any cryptographic key and its related algorithm is applied on a block of data.
-This block of data is generally of 64-bit blocks.
-DES does not follow a bit-by-bit concept.
-Hence, it will not pick one bit and then process it.
-It computes or processes a complete block of 64 bit of data.
+- The Data Encryption Standard (DES) is a block cipher that applies a cryptographic key and its related algorithm to a block of data.
+This block of data is generally 64 bits in size.
+However, DES does not follow a bit-by-bit concept.
+Instead, it processes a complete block of 64 bits of data at once.

-- This process involves 16 rounds which could run under four different modes.
+- This process involves 16 rounds that can run under four different modes.

-- Decryption algorithm is just the reverse of the encryption process.
+- The decryption algorithm is simply the reverse of the encryption process.

 - To decrypt the encrypted message, all steps are processed in reverse order.

-Generally, the length of this combination determines the number of possible combinations.
-A DES uses 64 bits of encryption logic.
-Out of this available 64 bits, 8 bits are used for parity check.
-Hence effective bits now boils down to 56-bits only.
-These 56-bits apparently forms a maximum combination of 2^56.
-Hence only 2^56 attempts are required to decrypt a message using brute force logic.
-This particular combination for hit and trial method or for brute force is quite low which opens lots of vulnerabilities.
+The length of the combination determines the number of possible combinations.
+For example, DES uses 64 bits of encryption logic, out of which 8 bits come into use for parity check.
+Hence, effective bits are reduced to 56 bits only.
+These 56 bits form a maximum combination of 2^56.
+Hence only 2^56 attempts are necessary to decrypt a message using brute force logic.
+This particular combination of hit and trial methods or brute force is quite low, which makes the algorithm vulnerable to attacks.

 Explanation with Illustration

-Similarly, we can use the decryption technique using the same key viz. “cipher” on the encrypted message to get our original text which is “It’s fun to learn”
+One can also use the decryption technique with the same key, “cipher,” on the encrypted message to obtain the original text, which is “It’s fun to learn.”

-You can debate easily that DES algorithm is already outdated, it is not in practice now.
-Even, messages encrypted using this algorithm could be decrypted easily.
-So why is this so important?
+- It is easy to debate that the DES algorithm is obsolete and not in practice anymore.
+Even messages encrypted using this algorithm can be decrypted easily.
+So why is this algorithm still important?

-Well, a simple and straightforward answer to all above question is its base concept.
-Yes, the concept on which it was laid the i.e. concept of encrypting the message before transmitting formed the very foundation for whole security concept for the digitally transmitted message.
-This is the main cause of why the DES algorithm has such special and high importance
+- Well, the simple and straightforward answer to all of the above questions is its fundamental concept.
+The concept of encrypting the message before transmitting it formed the foundation for the entire security concept for digitally transmitted messages.